Port Talbot Lifeboat Station: History

 On 5 September 1999, the new Port Talbot lifeboat was named Gwenllian The Rotary Club of Port Talbot (D-550), after a fundraising appeal by the Rotary Club of Port Talbot, which provided funds for both the lifeboat, and a new Landrover launch vehicle.
 Eight days later, the station received a visit from RNLI President The Duke of Kent.

 On the morning of 10 January 2006, Port Talbot lifeboat was called following reports of a man overboard from the motor vessel Holly.
 After a difficult but well timed launch into rough seas, with exceptionally high winds, and torrential rain, following reports of a man overboard.
 They arrived to find a man in the water with no life-jacket, supported by a life-ring, holding onto the vessel.
 Crew member Chris Thomas was tasked to go overboard, to assist the man into the lifeboat, but as he entered the water, the man disappeared under the waves.
 Forcing himself under the hull of the vessel, Thomas managed to grab an arm, and pulled the man to the surface, no doubt saving his life.
 After being pulled into the lifeboat, the man was landed on the beach.
-A second man, who had initially decline help, was recovered from the vessel by rescue helicopter, which then picked up the man from the water, and both men were then flown to hospital.
+A second man, who had initially declined help, was recovered from the vessel by rescue helicopter, which then picked up the man from the water, and both men were then flown to hospital.
 The Holly capsized soon afterwards.
 Awards were made to all three lifeboat crew.

 In 2009, Gwenllian The Rotary Club of Port Talbot (D-550) was replaced by the new type lifeboat.
 The lifeboat was named Nigel Martin Spender (D-713), funded after an appeal in memory of a former crew member, who had served on the lifeboat for 14 years, until his death in 1999, at the age of 33.

 The current lifeboat at Port Talbot was also named in memory of a previous crew member.
 Craig Morris had served the Port Talbot lifeboat for 11 years between 1993 and 2004, and during that time, the lifeboat had launched 164 times, saving 20 lives.
 At a ceremony on Sunday, 11 August 2023, the lifeboat was named Craig Morris by Alison Morris, his wife, and their two daughters Jessica and Sophie, with a bottle of champagne poured over the bow.
 At that time, the Port Talbot lifeboat had been launched 681 times since the station opened in 1966, and saved 75 lives.